-Unit of study readings can often be found in the 2 Hour collection (high demand books and sometimes DVDs) and eReadings (electronic articles and scanned chapters).
+Unit of study readings can often be found in the 2 Hour collection (books and films) and eReadings (electronic articles and scanned chapters).

-Books can be borrowed for 2 Hours or overnight, while eReadings can be accessed online via the Library catalogue.
+Books can be borrowed for 2 Hours (DVDs for 4 hours) or overnight, while eReadings can be accessed online via the Library catalogue.

 You will also find your course readers in the 2 Hour collection.